luapower/luapower-all/libjpeg.md

   errors.
   * `read_buffer`: optional, the read buffer to use.
   * `read_buffer_size`: the read buffer size.
-  * `suspended_io`: use suspended I/O, i.e. yieldable callbacks
-  (default is `true`). note that arithmetic decoding doesn't work with suspended I/O (browsers don't support arithmetic decoding either for the same reason).

-The return value is an image object which gives information about the file and can be used to load and decode the actual pixels.
-It has the fields:
+The returned `jpg` object contains information about the file and can be used to load/decode the actual image.
+Its fields are:

   * `w`, `h`: width and height of the image.
   * `format`: the format in which the image is stored.